For Asylum-Seekers Waiting In Mexico, Volunteers Offer Medical Help

 Nurse practitioner Karen Linares is one of those volunteers.
 When Linares heard about the migrant caravan in Tijuana, she felt a personal connection to the thousands of Central Americans waiting in Tijuana.
 She was adopted from Honduras at as a 7-year-old.

 Growing up in Oregon, she said she always wanted to start a medical clinic in Honduras and work in medicine.
 She's now 39, and living in Palm Springs.
-Through a facebook post, she learned about the volunteer project, and immediately signed up.
+Through a facebook post, she learned about the volunteer project organized by San Diego Border Dreamers, and immediately signed up.

 "Just knowing that my raza [are here], which is like my people from my country, I felt I was obligated to come," she says.
 Linares drove two and a half hours on a Sunday to join the group of about a dozen medical volunteers.